bhawish44/A2.3g/README.md

 # GameStonk Share Trading Simulator

-This Java project simulates a simplified stock trading platform similar to real-world trading systems like RobinHood.
-It has been developed as part of a university assignment to reinforce concepts of data structures, object-oriented design, and algorithmic decision-making.
+This Java project simulates a simplified stock trading platform like RobinHood.
+Data structures, object-oriented design, and algorithmic decision-making are explored in this university assignment.

 ---